Pappenheimer witch trial: Arrest

 At this time, the government in Bavaria conducted a campaign against vagrants and criminals.
 There had been many crimes committed by vagrants, whom the government had been unable to arrest.

 An arrested thief pointed out the two adult sons of the family, Michel and Gumpprecht, as his accomplices in the murder of pregnant women, and denounced the whole family as robbers and murderers prior to his execution.
 The local officials of the Danubian provinces of Bavaria were informed to look out for the family.

 In February 1600, the family was arrested and imprisoned in Altmannstein under the custody of prefect Alexander von Haslang zu Haslangsreut, Grosshausen und Reid.
 They were arrested in the middle of the night, taken from their beds and taken to jail.
-Initially, only the adults of the family was arrested and the ten-year-old Hansel was left with their landlord, who shortly after brought him to his parents in jail, not knowing what else to do with him.
+Initially, only the adults of the family were arrested and the ten-year-old Hansel was left with their landlord, who shortly after brought him to his parents in jail, not knowing what else to do with him.